kbase/ContainerRunner/README.md

 What docker image to run.
 Defaults to kbase/narrative:latest

-## These directives can only be declared with a specific task scope
+## These directives can only be declared within a specific task scope

 ### command